qmk/qmk_firmware/docs/cli_configuration.md

 ## Deleting Configuration Values

 You can delete a configuration value by setting it to the special string `None`.

-Example:
+For example:

 ```
 $ qmk config default.keymap=None